Summary

 Chavez-DeRemer voted to provide Israel with support following the 2023 Hamas attack on Israel.[32][33]

-Chavez-DeRemer was one of six Republicans to sign a bipartisan letter spearheaded by centrist House Representatives in which they pledged to respect the results of the 2024 presidential election.[23]
+Chavez-DeRemer was one of six Republicans to sign a bipartisan letter spearheaded by centrist members of the House of Representatives in which they pledged to respect the results of the 2024 presidential election.[34]

 Personal life

 Chavez-DeRemer is married to Shawn DeRemer, an anesthesiologist.
-The couple lives in Happy Valley and have two children.[24]
+They have two children and live in Happy Valley.[37]

 Electoral history